PaoloGiordani/HybridTreeBoosting.jl/README.md

 ## References

-## Licence ??????
-Apache 2 for CatBoost, EvoTrees and H2O, MIT for LightGBM
+## Licence Apache 2 for CatBoost, EvoTrees and H2O, MIT for LightGBM

-...
-Apache something about patent rights ...

 © Paolo Giordani, 2024.
 Licensed under the Apache License, Version 2.0.
 See LICENSE file for more details.